-20 As explained above, it is the agreement mismatch in nominal ERCs that is surprising, not the lack of agreement in degree ERCs.
+As explained above, it is the agreement mismatch in nominal ERCs that is surprising, not the lack of agreement in degree ERCs.
 Thus, I only elaborate on the former case.

-It is well-known that Agreement, as a grammatical operation, is sometimes sensitive to syntactic features and some other times to semantic features.
-But, as Corbett (2006) has shown, occasionally it appears that Agreement is sensitive to both types of features simultaneously, within the same utterance.
-The consequence is that controllers of agreement must carry two sets of φ -features.
+The consequence is that controllers of agreement must carry two sets of $\varphi$ -features.
 Recent examples of papers exploring and corroborating these implications can be found in Danon (2013) and Landau (2016).

 According to Corbett (2006, 155-157), "semantic agreement" is consistent with the meaning of the controller, whereas "syntactic agreement" is consistent with its form.
-This divergent distribution of φ -features within the DP is very well attested across languages.
-The cases that interest us are those where a mismatch occurs between the DP internal φ -features and the φ -features that it controls outside the DP.
+This divergent distribution of $\varphi$ -features within the DP is very well attested across languages.
+The cases that interest us are those where a mismatch occurs between the DP internal $\varphi$ -features and the $\varphi$ -features that it controls outside the DP.
 The following are some such examples in English (from Danon 2013, Landau 2016, and Rullman 2010).